wwalterr/dos/README.md

 - --workers Number of threads, one event loop will be executed in each thread (optional, default `8`)

-For Cloud Flare targets check [AIO Scrape](https://github.com/pavlodvornikov/aiocfscrape).
+For Cloud Flare targets check [AIO Scrape](https://github.com/pavlodvornikov/aiocfscrape) or [CloudScraper](https://github.com/VeNoMouS/cloudscraper).

 ### Distributed